stellio-hub/stellio-context-broker/docs/roadmap.md

 - Implement support for the all the supported data types (e.g. structured property value)
 - Implement distributed capabilities (via support of Context Source as defined in the NGSI-LD specification)
 - Experiment with an alternative Graph database (namely Janus Graph)
-- Complete the requirements to become an approved full Generic Enabler
 - Expose an API allowing the management of authorizations inside the information context

 ## Long term